Deign001/ps-techtest/tasks.md

 ### 1.12 - Left key

-Create a case for KEYCODE_LEFT that moves the ship left at the rate 15 pixels.
+Create a case for KEYCODE_LEFT that moves the ship left by `15` pixels.
 Break out of this case.

 ### 1.13 - Up key

-Create a case for KEYCODE_UP that moves the ship up at the rate 15 pixels.
+Create a case for KEYCODE_UP that moves the ship up by `15` pixels.
 Break out of this case.

 ### 1.14 - Right key

-Create a case for KEYCODE_RIGHT that moves the ship right at the rate 15 pixels.
+Create a case for KEYCODE_RIGHT that moves the ship right by `15` pixels.
 Break out of this case.

 ### 1.15 - Down key

-Create a case for KEYCODE_DOWN that moves the ship right at the rate 15 pixels.
+Create a case for KEYCODE_DOWN that moves the ship right by `15` pixels.
 Break out of this case.